Plightin/Lulimi/README.md

 📝 Contribution

 We welcome contributions from native speakers, linguists, and developers!
-Please check the docs/ folder for the full plan and submit issues or pull requests.
+Please check the docs folder for the full plan and submit issues or pull requests.